mulderandbuffy/Audio-Augmented-Reality/timelog.md

 ### 25 Oct 2022

 * *3 hours* Working with unity's particle system to make different levels of rain and snow systems, which will be used to play spatialised audio

+### 26 Oct 2022

+* *1 hour* Installed and set up Rider, started working on the script to manage audio in the particle systems